Hairer-Quastel universality in non-stationarity via energy solution theory: Abstract

 \section{Abstract}

-\fsp The paper addresses \emph{probabilistic} aspects of the KPZ equation and stochastic Burgers equation by providing a solution theory that builds on the energy solution theory \cite{GJ15,GJara,GP,GP20}.
+The paper addresses \emph{probabilistic} aspects of the KPZ equation and stochastic Burgers equation by providing a solution theory that builds on the energy solution theory \cite{GJ15,GJara,GP,GP20}.
 The perspective we adopt is to study the stochastic Burgers equation by writing its solution as a probabilistic solution \cite{GP17} plus a term that can be studied with deterministic PDE considerations.
 One motivation is universality of KPZ and stochastic Burgers equations for a certain class of stochastic PDE growth models, first studied in \cite{HQ}.
 For this, we prove universality for SPDEs with general nonlinearities, thereby extending \cite{HQ,HX}, and for many non-stationary initial data, thereby extending \cite{GP16}.

 Our perspective lets us also prove explicit rates of convergence to white noise invariant measure of stochastic Burgers for \emph{non-stationary} initial data, in particular extending the spectral gap result of \cite{GP20} beyond stationary initial data, though for non-stationary data our convergence will be measured in Wasserstein distance and relative entropy, not via the spectral gap as in \cite{GP20}.
 Actually, we extend the spectral gap in \cite{GP20} to a log-Sobolev inequality.
 Our methods can also analyze fractional stochastic Burgers equations \cite{GP20}; we discuss this briefly.

-Lastly, we note that our perspective on the KPZ and stochastic Burgers equations provides a first \emph{intrinsic} notion of solutions for general continuous initial data, in contrast to Holder regular data needed for regularity structures \cite{Hai14}, paracontrolled distributions \cite{GPI}, and Holder-regular Brownian bridge data for energy solutions \cite{GJara,GP}.
+Lastly, we note our perspective on the KPZ and stochastic Burgers equations gives a first \emph{intrinsic} notion of solutions for general continuous initial data, in contrast to H\"{o}lder regular data needed for regularity structures \cite{Hai14}, paracontrolled distributions \cite{GPI}, and H\"{o}lder-regular Brownian bridge data for energy solutions \cite{GJara,GP}.